bradynathan/ansible_dev_docker/README.md

 # Ansible Development Environment
-This is creates a docker contain to write Ansible code.
+This is creates a docker contain to write and test Ansible code.

 ## Source Image
 Currently supporting base centos and rhel7.
 Your internal source can be provided in the `FROM` keyword.